 A professional organizer is hired by a client to declutter and create organizing solutions for a space.
 The goal is to improve their client’s lives and have lasting results.
 If you undergo professional training, you’ll learn a variety of different strategies to aid your client.
 Your best assets are to be non-judgmental and objective.
 You’ll work with them from start to finish, turning a messy space into a functional one where everything is neat and cleared away.

 Don’t be fooled.
 Applying blanket organizing strategies isn’t what the job is all about.
 There is no one-size-fits-all solution.
 Every client is different, so every job will be, too.
-That doesn’t mean that time-tested principles should be ignored.
+However, that doesn’t mean that time-tested principles should be ignored.
 It’s all about combining theory with your creativity.
-Getting creative and customizing organizing systems will set a certified professional apart from the herd.
+So, getting creative and customizing organizing systems will set a certified professional apart from the herd.